socketsupply/create-socket-app/README.md

 # Create Socket App

-`Create Socket App` is similar to React's `Create React App`,it will help you build native apps for mobile and desktop with Svelte, Reactjs, Vuejs and others!
+`Create Socket App` is similar to React's `Create React App`, it will help you build native apps for mobile and desktop with Svelte, Reactjs, Vuejs and others!
 The idea is to provides a few basic boilerplates and some strong opinions so you can get coding on a production quality app as quickly as possible.

 ## Set up your Socket environement